Skip to main content

 Access via _tunnel_ URL

-Copy your jupyter URL and append /_tunnel_/8050/ to access your running Dash app.
-If your jupyter URL is https://r4vi-jupyter-lab.tools.alpha.mojanalytics.xyz/lab?, then your Dash app will be available at https://r4vi-jupyter-lab.tools.alpha.mojanalytics.xyz/_tunnel_/8050/.
+Copy your jupyter URL and append /_tunnel_/8050/ to access your running app. - If your jupyter URL is https://r4vi-jupyter-lab.tools.alpha.mojanalytics.xyz/lab?, then your app will be available at https://r4vi-jupyter-lab.tools.alpha.mojanalytics.xyz/_tunnel_/8050/. - If your jupyter URL is https://[GITHUB USERNAME]-jupyter-lab.tools.analytical-platform.service.justice.gov.uk then your app will be available at https://[GITHUB USERNAME]-jupyter-lab.tools.analytical-platform.service.justice.gov.uk/tunnel/8050/

 Who can access the _tunnel_ URL?